JoelSkimoreMartin/Clearent/README.md

    * Web api

 ## Requirements
-> ### Now write a program program that calculates Credit Card interest for a Person.
+> ### Write a program program that calculates Credit Card interest for a Person.
 >
 > Visa gets 10%
 >